meteor-space/base/README.md

 instance.sayHello(); // logs: 'hello!' and 'I am Dominik'
 ```

+This was just the very basic example, there are many other features
+that help you build awesome classes with Space:

 **[Learn more about Space.Object](https://github.com/CodeAdventure/meteor-space/wiki/Space.Object)**

 ## 2. Control over Configuration and Initialization